dfontana/disbot/README.md

 #You can repeat this for dev.env as well
 ```

-1. Launch with `cargo run dev`.
-Alternatively, if your raspberry pi is configured on the local network as expected, you can run `./deploy.sh`
+1. If your raspberry pi is configured on the local network as expected, you can run `./deploy.sh`.
+  - If you are on `x86_64`-like machine, running `deploy.sh` will require `cross` installed to [cross compile](https://github.com/rust-embedded/cross)
+  - If you are on `arm`-like machine, running `deploy.sh` will download the latest release tagged to deploy.

 ### (First time Deploy Setup)